 Our class teacher is Miss Goodall and our teaching assistants are Miss Sheerin, Mrs Hateley, Mrs Barber and Mrs Ineson.
 Mrs Iddison covers the class on a Monday afternoon.
 We all work together to give every child the best learning experience and provide an education to meet all children’s needs.
 At St. Francis we will help the children to achieve their full potential, developing their thinking, their knowledge, skills and attitudes to prepare them for life in our ever- changing world.

-We aim to create a warm, happy, secure and inviting learning environment, which will help the children to feel comfortable, confident, and respectful of themselves and others, regardless of gender, race or culture.
-We want the children to have fun and to be happy, learn to become more independent – to think and do things for themselves by learning to make choices and to share and co-operate.
+We understand that we set the foundations for children's education and aim to create a warm, happy, secure and inviting learning environment.
+This will help the children to feel comfortable, confident, and respectful of themselves and others, regardless of gender, race or culture.
+We want the children to have fun and to be happy, independent – to think and do things for themselves by learning to make choices and to share and co-operate.
 We believe our environment will deliver effective learning where children will develop essential life-long skills, enthused and inspired to become autonomous and intuitive learners.

 What happens in Reception:

 A typical day in Reception consists of daily phonics, literacy and maths groups in the morning.
 During the afternoon, as well as our RE learning, we cover a wide range of activities to help develop children who are curious, resilient and confident.
 Our Early Years setting, follows the curriculum as outlined in the 2021 statutory framework alongside the Development Matters document milestone and assessment points.
 We follow a blended approach in our curriculum.
 This involves delivering our curriculum that is knowledge based and focusses on what we want our children to know and do.
 This then runs alongside following children's skills and interests in our continuous provision and planning in the moment, with developing the unique child at the centre of what we do.